 85% of all foot and leg amputations are preceded by a foot ULCER.

 Early and timely assessment by our team is paramount.
-With the correct diagnosis and management of the foot ulcer, infection and/or circulatory problems, we can save the foot from being amputated.
+With the correct diagnosis and management of the foot ulcer, infection and circulatory problems, we can save the foot from being amputated.

-The BAFC staff creates patient care plans to help educate the patient on the needed steps involved for healthy feet and to prevent unneeded amputations.
+The BAFC staff customizes patient care plans to help educate the patient on the needed precautionary steps involved for healthy feet and to prevent unnecessary amputations.
 Managing complicated diabetic wounds requires a multidisciplinary approach utilizing a team that understands the risk factors that leads to amputations and that strive to save limbs.
 They specialize in amputation prevention and we understand how losing the foot or leg can be devastating to the patient and his/her family.